davisanc/AzureSecurityLabs/README.md

     az network nsg show --resource-group <resource-group-name> --name SQL-NSG --query "defaultSecurityRules[]" --output table
     ```

     These rules cannot be deleted.
-What we can do is create a new series of rules in the security group with a higher priority to filter the traffic before the default rules are evaluated.
+What we *can* do however, is create a new series of rules in the security group with a *higher priority*, (a higher execution order) to filter the traffic before these default rules are evaluated.

 2. Allow inbound traffic from the business tier subnet.

     Create a new rule within your new security group.
-Like typical firewall rules, security group rules are based on information about the source, destination, protocol, port and action (allow/deny).
+Security group rules are based on information about the source, destination, protocol, port and action (allow/deny), similar to traditional firewall rules.

-    This rule will allow any traffic into the database tier from the business tier.
+    The new rule will allow any traffic into the database tier from the business tier.
 This is done by specifying the CIDR of the business tier subnet (10.0.2.0/24) as the source.
 Any resource within this subnet can communicate with the database tier.

     ```
     az network nsg rule create --name AllowFromBiz --nsg-name SQL-NSG --priority 110 --resource-group <resource-group-name> --description "Allow all traffic from the Business Tier" --access Allow --direction Inbound --source-address-prefix 10.0.2.0/24 --source-port-ranges * --protocol * --destination-address-prefix * --destination-port-ranges *
     ```

 3. Allow inbound traffic from the database tier subnet itself.

     This rule allows communication between the database VMs, which is needed for database replication and failover.
 Use the database (SQL) subnet range 10.0.3.0/24 as the source: